drplote/FantasyGroundsHackmaster/README.md

 - Adds the Comeliness stat
 - Adds Honor and temporary honor, as well as giving +1/-1 to attack and damage dice for great honor and dishonor.
 Doesn't factor in to any other rolls yet.
-- Automatically rolls weapon and spell damage as penetrating dice
+- Automatically rolls weapon damage, spell damage, and heals as penetrating dice
 - Adds the /pen to roll dice manually with penetration.
 - Adds the /penp command to roll dice with penetration "plus", (i.e., penetrate on max and max -1, like a crossbow)
 - /mishap to generate a spell mishap result